Clare Burholt MBACP (Accred) Dip.Couns

-In addition to my private work I am a part-time counsellor for two local charities; an organisation providing support and accommodation to homeless or inadequately housed adults and a counselling service for those who otherwise could not afford it.
-Other settings I have worked as a counsellor in include a sixth form college and a drug and alcohol agency.
-I am wholeheartedly committed to helping people from all backgrounds to fulfill their potential.
+In addition to my private work I am a part-time counsellor for two local charities; an organisation providing support and accommodation to homeless or inadequately housed adults and a counselling service for young adults aged between 11-18.
+Other settings I have worked as a counsellor in include a sixth form college, a drug and alcohol agency and a community service.
+I am wholeheartedly committed to helping people from all backgrounds to fulfil their potential.

 Areas of counselling I deal with

 Concessions offered for